appconfi/appconfi-csharp/README.md

 ## Usage

-In order to use the Appconfi you will need to [create an account](https://appconfi.com/account/register).
+In order to use the Appconfi you will need to deploy an appconfi server and `/account/register`.

 From there you can create your first application and setup your configuration.
 To use the Appconfi API to access your configuration go to `/accesskeys` there you can find the `application_id` and your `application_key`.